-As with everything featured within The Nudge hit lists, this small guide to the best London cocktail bars is nothing more than a humble collection of our favourites.
+As with everything featured within The Nudge’s collections, this small guide to the best London cocktail bars is nothing more than a humble round-up of our favourites.

 Price; ambience; location; vibe and staff.

 None of these factors were given our direct consideration at any point at all.
 However they were all there – bubbling uncontrollably beneath the surface – as we diligently, and instantly, reacted to the command,

 “The best London cocktail bars: list them”

 Nightjar is a bona fide speakeasy, complete with candlelight, conspiratorial whisperings, rose-tinted mirrors, leather chairs, nightly live jazz and award-winning cocktails served in everything from hand-hollowed stones to bundles carried by a large model stork.
 It’s also a bona fide contender for the best cocktail bar in London, full stop.